1974 Midlands International

 The 1974 Midlands International, also known as the Omaha International, was a men's tennis tournament played on indoor carpet courts at the City Auditorium in Omaha, Nebraska in the United States that was part of the 1974 USLTA Indoor Circuit.
-It was the fifth and last edition of the event and was held from January 22 through January 27, 1974.
+It was the sixth and last edition of the event and was held from January 22 through January 27, 1974.
 Third-seeded Karl Meiler won the singles title and earned $4,000 first-prize money.